 Slideshow ads are looping video ads with up to 10 images and music.
 It’s similar to a carousel ad, but the content scrolls on its own along to the music.
 You can upload an existing slideshow or create a new slideshow using the Facebook Ads Manager.
 Simply upload your images, arrange them to your liking, adjust the settings, and select your music.
 Just like a video ad, you can also choose a thumbnail and upload video captions.

-Here’s an example from the Montana state tourism board where a slideshow of visually stunning photos and video are used to showcase the reasons that visitors should come to the state:
+Here’s an example from the Montana state tourism board, where a slideshow of visually stunning photos and video are used to showcase the reasons that visitors should come to the state.

 Single Image Ads

-Single Image ads are what they say they are — ads with a single image.
+Single image ads are what they say they are — ads with a single image.
 If you choose this format, you can create up to six ads with one image each.
 Single image ads are much easier to create than carousel ads.
 The first thing to do is to select the images for your ad.
 Next, you’ll want to be continually testing hundreds of images monthly to find winners.
 Then select the text field with your caption for the ad.
 The caption may include up to 300 characters and Facebook recommends using 125 characters.
 Finally, if you want to drive traffic to your site, select “Add a website URL” to fill in your website URL and select a call-to-action button.

-In addition, to add more eye-catching action to single image ads, you can add clickable calls-to-action.
-Such as, to your download page, your website, an online shop and more.
+In addition, to add more eye-catching action to single image ads, you can add clickable calls-to-action such as, to your download page, your website, an online shop and more.

 Alternatively, you can add animations.
 For instance, in this Volkswagen ad.
 What you can’t see in this still screenshot is the animation of the car entering and then exiting the screen.
 Keeping the ads simple, using less text, and adding movement will be more effective in attracting attention.

-Instagram’s pure scale, evident in its reach, targeting and retargeting capabilities, has made it an attractive platform for advertisers.
+Instagram’s pure scale, evident in its reach, targeting and retargeting capabilities, has made it an attractive platform for social advertisers.
 As a result, moving millions in marketing dollars to run ads on it.
 At the same time, maintaining ROAS is important for performance advertisers, and it’s achievable with frequent creative testing.
-Throughout your campaign, constant creative testing is necessary to uncover winning ads that significantly improve ROAS.
-Using high-performing creative can rapidly improve and increase ROAS.
+Throughout your campaign, constant creative testing is necessary to uncover winning ads, because high-performing creative can rapidly improve and increase ROAS.